7-Day Low FODMAP Meal Plan: Week 1 of the Elimination Diet. Dietitian Approved

 Difficulty: Easy

-Cook Low FODMAP Chimichurri Chicken
+Cook the Low FODMAP Chimichurri Chicken recipe

 Day 3 Main Meals